spencertipping/ni/oo-design.md

     '$self' => q{$$self{connection}->close}))

 ->eg('Trivial resource access',
-     'u"data:,foo"->read returns "foo", so we can access the same resource over an SSH connection to localhost.
+     'u("data:,foo")->read returns "foo", so we can access the same resource over an SSH connection to localhost.
 This will only be the case if we can ssh to localhost without a password.',
      q{provided `pgrep sshd` ne ""
-            and `ssh -o PasswordAuthentication=no localhost echo hi` eq "hi\n", we_expect "foo", from => u"ni.rmi.ssh://localhost/data:,foo"->read})
+            and `ssh -o PasswordAuthentication=no localhost echo hi` eq "hi\n", we_expect "foo", from => u("ni.rmi.ssh://localhost/data:,foo")->read})

 ->eg('Connecting to an existing remote',
      'The trick here is to use a ni.rmi.pid:X URI...',